|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This cocktail is easy to prepare, quick, and surprisingly tasty.
+Nevertheless, this cocktail is easy to prepare and surprisingly tasty.
 Featuring the spiciness of rye whiskey cut with orange liqueur, sweet vermouth, and lime juice, it is a sort of hybrid of the Manhattan and sidecar.
-Though a bit unusual, you'll find it to be a surprisingly delightful drink.
+We think you'll find it to be a delightful drink.